 Furthermore, we hope our research will serve as a base for future studies on the modeling of this question.
-Currently, we did not build a model for such kind of close surface deposition under the effect of the SAW leakage question.
+Currently, we did not build a model for such a close surface deposition under the effect of the SAW leakage question.
 It will be helpful to have an appropriate model to describe what we found.